SchrodingerandDoraemon/Notes/Java/antra_java.md

 A thread pool manages the collection of Runnable threads and worker threads execute Runnable from the queue.

 java.util.concurrent.Executors provide implementation of java.util.concurrent.Executor interface to create the thread pool in java.
-Thread Pool Example program shows how to create and use Thread Pool in java.

 Three types of Thread pool:
 1. single thread pool
 2. Fixed thread pool